GurgelGrabb-Software/GurgelNet/README.md

 All main interfacing with the library is done through the `GurgelNet/Network.h` header and the library functions within it.

-A simple setup to get a simple Host (client + server) running:
+Example setup to get a simple Host (client + server) running:
 ```cpp
 #include <GurgelNet/Network.h>